 - Add a third of the zest, a third of the almonds, and a third of the fruits.

-- Roll up the dough and knead it until the fruits are kneaded in properly.
+- Roll up the dough and knead it until the fruits are kneaded into the dough.

-- Continue two mores times until you have a nice dough with both fruit, almonds and zest inside.
+- Continue two more times until you have a nice dough with both fruit, almonds, and zest inside.

 - Put the dough into a proofing container and let it rise until almost doubled.

 - It took about 6 hours for me at 21°C/70°F.